-Limited agriculture uses (e.g., grazing and raising of horses and small/urban farms), accessory agricultural uses, or agritourism are allowed, provided such uses are conducted in a manner compatible with surrounding suburban and/or urban uses.
+Limited agriculture uses (e.g. grazing and raising of horses and small farms), accessory agricultural uses, or agritourism are allowed, provided such uses are conducted in a manner compatible with surrounding suburban and/or urban uses.

 Land use transitions shall be used to separate farming practices incompatible with adjacent suburban and/or urban uses.
 At minimum, Farm Focus Areas should be buffered from adjacent uses to minimize negative impacts from seasonal operations and maintenance activities.
 The responsibility for buffering shall be shared when possible and warranted.

-Through a city-approved PAD or PAD overlay, developers may incorporate agricultural or agritourism activities/programs that promote farming and pay homage to the agricultural heritage of Goodyear.
-Farmland preservation credit (e.g., density bonus for residential projects or modifications to zoning development standards for non-residential development) may be given to projects that incorporate farming on a subject parcel or within a specific project that permanently preserves farmland.
+Through a city-approved Farm Preservation Program, farmland preservation credit (e.g. density bonus for residential projects or modifications to zoning development standards for non-residential development) may be given to projects that incorporate urban farming on a subject parcel or within a specific project that permanently preserves farmland.